janbrandejs/tensor-interface/README.md

 At the moment Python, Fortran and C versions of the interface are being developed and C++ version is to be added as well.

 This software and the content of this repository is distributed under the LGPL license described in the attached file LICENSE.txt.
+Written by Jan Brandejs who is supervised by Trond Saue.

 ---------